What Is a Tax Levy?

 The easiest way to stop the IRS from seizing your assets is by paying the entire tax debt amount.
 Once the payment is made, the IRS will instantly stop any collection activity.

 If you don’t have the money to pay the full amount due, there are other options available.
 The IRS is normally willing to work with people.
 You can apply for an installment agreement or an offer in compromise.
 However, sometimes bankruptcy may be the only option if you have exhausted other options.
-It’s in your best interest to discuss your options with a tax professional or tax attorney to see what option is best for your financial situation.
+It’s in your best interest to discuss your options with an attorney to determine the best option for your situation.

 How Can I Stop a Tax Levy?